-Koskie Minsky LLP has commenced a class action against the Government of Manitoba regarding its use of solitary confinement in provincial jails for adults and youth.
+Koskie Minsky LLP is prosecuting a class action against the Government of Manitoba regarding its use of solitary confinement in provincial jails for adults and youth.

 Solitary confinement involves the segregation of a person in a room or area without any meaningful human contact for at least twenty-two hours in a day.
 In the jails operated by the Government of Manitoba, adult and youth inmates as young as twelve years old are regularly placed into solitary confinement for long periods of time, sometimes indefinitely.

 This class action alleges that in administering systems of disciplinary segregation and preventive segregation, both amounting to solitary confinement, the Government of Manitoba has been negligent, has breached its fiduciary duties, and has breached sections 7, 12, and 15(1) of the Canadian Charter of Rights and Freedoms.

 This class action is brought on behalf of the following proposed class: